- Is sisal rope the best for replacing scratching posts?

-Use these equations to find out how much sisal rope you need:
+Use the following simple equations to find out how much sisal rope you need:

-Height – Measure the height of your cat tree in inches.
-The usual height is 20 inches for kittens and 40 inches for adult cats.
+Height – Measure the size of your cat tree in inches.
+The standard measurement is 20 inches for kittens and 40 inches for adult cats.

-Thickness – Divide the number by a quarter (this comes from the thickness of rope you have: 1/4-inch).
+Thickness – Divide the number by a quarter.
+That is the thickness of rope you have: 1/4-inch.

-Example: If your cat tree is 40 inches in height, the rope will have to go around 160 times because 40 divided by 1/4 is equal to 160.
+Example: If your cat tree is 40 inches in height, the rope will have to go around 160 times because 40 divided by 1/4 equals 160.

-Circumference or perimeter – But for a more reliable measurement, you also need to consider the post’s circumference (for circular) or perimeter (for square).
+Circumference or perimeter – For a more reliable measurement, you must consider the post’s circumference (for circular) or perimeter (for square).
 To do this, wrap a measuring tape around the cat tree.

 Multiply this measurement with the number you got from the first equation.

-Using the example above: if the cat tree has a six-inch circumference, you’ll use the equation: “6 x 160,” which gives you the answer 960, or the number of times you wrap the sisal rope throughout this entire project.
+Using the example above: if the cat tree has a six-inch circumference, you’ll use the equation: “6 x 160,” which gives you the answer 960.

-Step 1: Take off the ragged sisal rope
+Step 1: Take off the damaged sisal rope

-Depending on how shredded the cat tree is, you might need to use scissors, a box cutter, or other tools to get all the damaged rope off the base.
+Firstly, depending on how shredded the cat tree is, you might need scissors, a box cutter, or other tools to get all the damaged rope off the base.

-Clean up the old rope as much as you can, but keep the actual post sturdy.
+Clean up the old rope as much as possible, but keep the actual post sturdy.

-Be careful about staple wires hiding under the rope.
-Some companies use them to reinforce the scratching post.
+Be careful about staple wires hiding under the rope some cat tree companies use to reinforce the scratching posts.

 Step 2: Uncoil the sisal rope and heat your glue gun

-Repeat step 2 until you reach the top of the post.
+Finally, repeat step 2 until you reach the top of the post.
 Every time you finish one row, pull the rope tightly.
-Having loose parts will make it easy for your cat to destroy the post again.

 Purrfect n’ Pawesome is the brainchild of Amanda, who has been into researching and writing about pets to help other pet parents in nurturing their adorable pets.
 Currently, she runs Purrfect n’ Pawesome along with her team of experienced and dedicated pet experts.
 Along with being an awesome writer and entrepreneur, Amanda is a cat mom to two innocently spoiled cats, Balanca and Scruffy.